 You’d never know it existed, looking at the house from the outside.
 Poking around inside would only cement your disbelief, but it’s there.
 Somehow, although the footprint of the house doesn’t seem to allow for it, it’s there, tucked away in a feat of architectural genius.

 This secret chamber, sealed up for who knows how long, was perfectly empty, save for a generous coating of dust.
 A closed door stood in the opposite wall, and it was lit by a single window.
 Everything, from the ceiling to the hardwood floor, was painted white.
 The discovery seemed to do a number on Dad’s nerves.
 He was very much a man-is-king-of-his-castle sort of guy, and it bothered him deeply to not know every inch of his home.
-The window and door especially had him perturbed; the window, as best as we could figure, could not be seen from outside.
-The door was the worst, however, for it hinted at further unknown depths to the house that we had never before suspected.
+The window and door especially had him perturbed.
+The window, as best as we could figure, couldn’t be seen from outside.
+The door was the worst, however, for it hinted at further unknown depths to the house that we’d never before suspected.